 A mentor is a voluntary option available to the interns.
 It aims to provide spiritual and emotional encouragement through an informal relationship.
 It is often organic and is not required.
-An intern can formally request a mentor or approach someone on their own after getting to know people at ECHO.
-The mentor can be an ECHO staff member, or someone closely associated with ECHO (i.e., spouses, family members, or volunteers).
+An intern may connect with a mentor, after getting to know them, from their local church or from the ECHO community.